 Christian Leaders Should be Held to a Higher Standard

 Leadership is a heavy burden and great responsibility.
 Leaders will be judged by their peers, the people they lead…everyone makes mistakes–but when someone in an influential position says something wrong it affects more than just themselves

 They’re sending out negative messages that can have lasting effects on others

 A leader is one who has been called by God to guide, teach, and lead others in the ways of Christ.
 They must always be careful with every word they speak because it reflects on them as representatives for Jesus Christ Himself.

 God requires leaders that will stand up against sin while promoting purity among believers; these people have a responsibility towards both God’s kingdom goals and the people they lead.

 James is telling us that our voices can be more dangerous than any other weapon.
-We should err on the side of caution when it comes to using them, because they have really clout and power in what we say!
+We should err on the side of caution when it comes to using them because they have really clout and power in what we say!
 Taming the tongue removes a weapon that can hurt others.

 James’s point isn’t that we should never open our mouths.
-He wants us to understand the importance of listening more often than speaking so as not say something unhelpful or even destructive to another.
+He wants us to understand the importance of listening more often than speaking so as not to say something unhelpful or even destructive to another.